Gold Seeker: Information Gain from Policy Distributions for Goal-oriented Vision-and-Langauge Reasoning: Experiments

 \subsection{CLEVR}

 CLEVR \cite{clevr} is a synthetically generated dataset containing 700K (image, question, answer, program) tuples.
 Images are 3D-rendered objects of various shapes, materials, colors, and sizes.
 Questions are compositional in nature and range from counting questions to comparison questions and can be 40+ words long.
 An answers is a word from a set of $28$ choices.
 For each image and question, a program consists of step-by-step instructions, on how to answer the question.
 During the test, the programs are not given, which need to be generated conditioned on the input question.
+The extrinsic reward is "one" when the generated program yields the correct answer.